 - Optional 2 -3 tbsp almonds – slivered

-- Extra apple slices, crushed pecans ir slivered almonds, cinnamon, coconut sugar or powdered sugar (not paleo) cinnamon.
+- Extra apple slices, crushed pecans or slivered almonds, cinnamon, coconut sugar or powdered sugar (not paleo) and cinnamon.
 Melted butter to drizzle.

 1. Preheat oven to 350F.
 Line a 8 inch or 9 inch pie pan or cake tin with parchment paper.

-2. Next combine your milk, eggs, maple syrup, vanilla, and butter in a blender (see notes).
+2. Combine milk, eggs, maple syrup, vanilla, and butter in a blender (see notes).
 Blend until smooth the Transfer into a bowl.

 3. In another small bowl, sift your coconut flour and then combine with your arrowroot starch (or tapioca flour), cinnamon, ginger, salt, baking powder.
 Mix together.

 4. Mix your dry batter with your blended egg/milk batter.
 Stir together until smooth.
 Fold in your sliced apple/pear

 5. Fold in about 1/2 cup or more of your coconut flakes.

 6. Pour into your prepared pie or cake pan.

 7. Sprinkle a handful of slivered almonds, pecans, and thinly sliced apple on top.

 8. Bake for 45- 50 minutes.
 Remove from oven, drizzle a little melted butter (optional) on top, cinnamon, more coconut sugar, etc. Then lightly Cover with foil and bake again for 15 -20 minutes, or until center comes out clean with toothpick.
 The edges will be crispy brown once brown.